DEADLINE ALERT for CAE, AAL, ODD, and LFCR: The Law Offices of Frank R. Cruz Reminds Investors of Class Actions on Behalf of Shareholders

 The complaint filed in this class action alleges that throughout the Class Period, Defendants made materially false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects.
 Specifically, Defendants failed to disclose to investors that: (1) Lifecore maintained deficient internal controls over financial reporting; (2) as a result, the Company issued several financial statements that were inaccurate and would need to be restated; (3) Lifecore’s purported remediation efforts with respect to the foregoing deficiencies were ineffective; (4) all of the foregoing impaired Lifecore’s ability to timely file periodic reports with the SEC in compliance with NASDAQ listing requirements; (5) accordingly, the Company’s financial position and/or prospects were materially overstated; and (6) as a result, Defendants’ positive statements about the Company’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis at all relevant times.

-If you are an Lifecore shareholder who suffered a loss, click here to participate.
+If you are a Lifecore shareholder who suffered a loss, click here to participate.

 Follow us for updates on Twitter: twitter.com/FRC_LAW.